bellobambo/TxLIVE/README.md

 ## 🧪 Testing the Flow (Golden Path)

-1. Click **Connect Wallet** in the top right.
+1. Click **Connect Wallet** in the top right to connect your Phantom wallet.
 2. Scroll to the **FEATURED MATCH** or click **Fixtures** to select an upcoming game.
 3. Choose a team and click **Lock SOL**.
+Approve the transaction to initialize the challenge on-chain.
 4. Copy the generated invite link and open it in an Incognito Window (or send it to a friend).
-5. In the new window, click **Match Challenge** to lock the opposing side.
+5. In the new window, click **Match Challenge** to lock the opposing side and approve the transaction.
 6. Check the **Verified Timeline** on the dashboard to view the TxLINE Merkle proofs!
+7. Once the match is locked, click the **Claim Winnings** button to simulate the oracle resolution and immediately withdraw the doubled SOL amount from the escrow!

 ---
-*Disclaimer: The current build utilizes a frontend-mocked escrow contract for hackathon demonstration purposes.
-The architecture is designed to be directly plugged into a deployed Anchor/Solana program.*
+**View the full Smart Contract source code here:** [https://github.com/bellobambo/txlive-smartcontract](https://github.com/bellobambo/txlive-smartcontract)